America's Sweetheart (album): Background and history

 Though the original recordings for America's Sweetheart were made at a château in the south of France in 2003, the concept of Love's first solo album was conceived as early as 2001, when rough versions of songs later to appear on America's Sweetheart were being recorded.
 Critics who had heard the recordings referred to the tracks as "her best recordings yet."
 Also around this time, Love began doing live performances, notably at both Ventura's Majestic Theater and the Hollywood Bowl in October 2001, at which early versions of songs (such as "But Julian, I'm A Little Bit Older Than You" and "All the Drugs") were performed.

 The recording sessions for the album featured Love working with producer Linda Perry and lyricist Bernie Taupin, and amounted to a total of 32 songs, including a cover of "Bette Davis Eyes" by Kim Carnes.

 Non-US versions of the album feature – though uncredited – Brody Dalle and Kim Deal on a different recording of "Sunset Strip" (with slightly altered lyrics), singing and playing guitar.
 Dalle claims she is also a co-writer of the song.
+Despite being initially offended by the lack of credit, Dalle was happy to be uncredited due to the album's subsequent mixed reception.